thomafred/kbuild_skeleton/README.md

 Although, of course, you can still reuse them for your own project.
 You will also need to modify `Kconfig` for your project.

-In order to change the name of application, modify the top-level Makefile.
+In order to change the name of application, simply redefine the `APPNAME` varaible in the Makefile

-        grep -i myapp *

-will show the lines where `myapp` string are used.
-Modify those `myapp` strings with your application name.

 You can add more subdirectories by adding to `objs-y` or `libs-y` variables of top-level `Makefile`.
-For `myapp`, these variable are set as follows:
+By default, these variable are set as follows:

         objs-y          := main
         libs-y          := lib